History | Athletic Club Official Website

 Return to original name

-The Club recovers its original name: Athletic Club.
+The club reverts back to its original name: Athletic Club.

 1977